 I wonder if there’s some kind of inter-office rivalry going on at 43rd Street in the eponymous Times Square, because it seems every section of the Sunday New York Times has been scooping the New York Times Book Review on literary stuff.

 The Arts & Leisure section snapped Philip Roth up for the front page not too long ago, and Anne Rice and Richard Ford wrote op-ed pieces for Section A after Hurricane Katrina.
-The best reading you're going to find in today's New York Times is another op-ed piece, a simple and valuable tribute by Oscar Hijuelos to the late playwright August Wilson.
-As for this week's Book Review, the cover features Joan Didion's new The Year of Magical Thinking
+The best reading you’re going to find in today’s New York Times is another op-ed piece, a simple and valuable tribute by Oscar Hijuelos to the late playwright August Wilson.
+As for this week’s Book Review, the cover features Joan Didion’s new The Year of Magical Thinking, which is a well-deserved placement since this hard-edged book about family, death and tragedy is practically an instant classic.
+The only problem is, the New York Times Magazine already knocked this ball out of the park with a Didion cover piece two weeks ago.

 Maybe the internal competition will help kick the Book Review out of its slumber.
 Rachel Donadio summarizes Joan Didion’s career in a companion piece to this week’s cover book review by Robert Pinsky, but both Donadio’s article and Pinsky’s review seem overly drenched with praise for the recently grief-stricken Didion, and I think you’re better off just reading Didion’s book and skipping all this airy ephemera.